-Ryan Hendrix is a Social Cognitive Therapist at Social Thinking Stevens Creek in San Jose and a private therapist in San Francisco.
+Ryan Hendrix is a senior Social Cognitive Therapist at Social Thinking Stevens Creek in San Jose and a private therapist in San Francisco.
 She trained and works directly with Michelle Garcia Winner and Dr. Pamela Crooke.
-Her diverse caseload experience includes preschool-age children through young adults with varying levels of social cognitive learning challenges.
+Her diverse caseload experience includes preschool-age children through young adults with social cognitive learning differences.

-Ryan received her Bachelor's Degree in Psychology with a minor in Art Therapy and her Master's Degree in Speech-Language Pathology from the University of Arizona.
+Ryan received her bachelor’s degree in Psychology with a minor in Art Therapy and her master’s degree in Speech-Language Pathology from the University of Arizona.
 While at the U of A, Ryan met Dr. Crooke, who introduced her to the unpredictable, quirky world of Social Thinking.
-Having grown up with a close family friend with Asperger's Syndrome, the concepts and lessons resonated strongly with her.
+Having grown up with a close family friend with social learning differences, the concepts and lessons resonated strongly with her.
 Throughout graduate school and during her clinical fellowship year as part of the Autism Clinic Extension, Ryan conducted evaluations, designed and implemented treatment programs, and developed and led individual and group-based programs for children and adolescents ages 4-15 on the autism spectrum.
-Together with Dr. Crooke, she put together a research project to examine the efficacy of Social Thinking therapy.
+Together with Dr. Crooke, she put together a research project to examine the effectiveness of using the Social Thinking Vocabulary.
 They later authored a published journal article discussing the results of the pilot study and presented the preliminary results in a technical session at ASHA in 2007.

-Ryan's artistic and creative talents allow her to present lessons in a visual, fun, and engaging manner.
-Working with a variety of ages and levels allows Ryan to sit on the floor, fly around in a cape, and create Superflex tools then turn around and explore the concept of a clique, the social fates and fortunes of working as a group, and break down the hidden rules of hanging out at a coffee shop.
-She is passionate about Social Thinking and the students and families she works with and enjoys collaborating with them and with their teams to take Social Thinking beyond the clinic walls.
+Ryan's artistic and creative talents allow her to explore abstract ideas in a visual, fun, and engaging manner.
+Working with a variety of ages and in a variety of contexts allows Ryan to sit on the floor, fly around in a cape and create Superflex tools, then turn around and explore the concept of a clique, the social fates and fortunes of working as a group, and break down the hidden rules of hanging out at a coffee shop.
+She is passionate about Social Thinking and the students and families she works with and enjoys collaborating with students, caregivers, and their teams to help social learners meet their own goals.

-Ryan, along with coauthors Kari Zweber Palmer, Nancy Tarshis, and Michelle Garcia Winner, created the Incredible Flexible You, a Social Thinking curriculum for the preschool and early elementary years, published by Social Thinking Publishing.
-She has thoroughly enjoyed creating a product that melds what we know about social development with the powerful concepts of Social Thinking and making it accessible to this group of learners and their teams and families.
-She is currently working with the team on Volume two.
+Ryan, along with co-authors Kari Zweber Palmer, Nancy Tarshis, and Michelle Garcia Winner, created We Thinkers!
+Volume 1 Social Explorers and We Thinkers!
+Volume 2 Social Problem Solvers, curricula for preschool and early elementary years published by Social Thinking.
+She has thoroughly enjoyed creating materials that meld what we know about social development with the powerful concepts of Social Thinking and making it accessible to this group of learners and their teams and families.

-Ryan truly enjoys sharing this information with families and professionals in both small settings and conferences and brings the concepts and strategies to life through stories and humor.
+Ryan truly enjoys sharing this information with caregivers and professionals in both small settings and conferences and brings the concepts and strategies to life through stories and humor.

-- Developed, organized, and led in-home social play groups for children with social cognitive deficits from 6 to 15 years of age
+- Developed, organized, and led in-home social play groups for children with social cognitive differences from 6 to 15 years of age

 - Instructor and volunteer, Art*Works Art Therapy Center